 However you frame it, this is one mild pepper.
-It’s very family friendly, so if you’re looking for a bell pepper with a little extra zing, the Mexibell is a very good choice.
+It’s very family-friendly, so if you’re looking for a bell pepper with a little extra zing, the Mexibell is a very good choice.

 There’s a crisp garden-fresh sweetness to the Mexibell, and the heat is more of an undertone to the flavor.
 The overall experience is better with the fully mature red pepper, so, if you’re growing these peppers, it’s recommended to keep them on the vine for the full growing cycle.
-If you like the bright flavor of green peppers, you’re better off with a common bell pepper as the heat in a green Mexibell is only slightly noticeable.
+If you like the bright flavor of green peppers, you’re better off with common bell pepper as the heat in a green Mexibell is only slightly noticeable.

 How can you use this chili?

 It’s a very versatile pepper.
-Anywhere you’d use a bell pepper, the Mexibell can be a more than capable alternative.
+Anywhere you’d use a bell, the Mexibell can be a more than capable alternative.
 Its size, reasonably thick walls, and wide cavity make them excellent stuffing peppers.
 They are terrific grilled as a barbecue side, added in sauces and soups, or simply chopped fresh to add into salads for a little bolder experience.
 As the name more than hints, the Mexibell is a terrific pepper for Mexican cuisine.
 The simmering heat pairs very well with tacos, enchiladas, and other Mexican meals.

 Where can you buy Mexibell peppers?

 If you’re looking for a bell pepper upgrade, the Mexibell is a delicious next step – family-friendly zing and flavorful like a sweet pepper.
 The zing is mild, though, so don’t expect a jalapeño kick here.
 For that, you may want to look at the Cajun Belle.
-It can sometime range up to that medium heat level with a similar sweet pepper flavor.
+It can sometimes range up to that medium heat level with a similar sweet pepper flavor.